erikpetersen2/infosec/Cyber-Patriot/Linux-Fundamentals/Command-Line-Basics/command-line-basics-continued.md

 inefficient and time-consuming.
 Instead, we use the `find` command.
 Run the following command in your Terminal window:

-`curl -O [url path goes here] && chmod 755 find-demo.sh && ./find-demo.sh`
+`curl -O https://raw.githubusercontent.com/erikpetersen2/infosec/main/Scripts/Environment-Config/find-demo.sh && chmod 755 find-demo.sh && ../find-demo.sh`

 This command will download and execute a script that will hide a file called "flag.txt" somewhere in your file system.
 Use the `find` command to locate the